UX Research, the complete guide to reach ferpection

 The link between UX research and design thinking

 'Design thinking' is a UX design approach that focuses on both innovation and user needs.
 UX methods will therefore often be used.
 However, design thinking is often associated with a project with a defined beginning and an end, where the value of UX research grows with time and the number of projects covered.
 In summary, design thinking will borrow aspects of testing and research for a specific need, whereas UX Research will systematize these methods at the enterprise level.

-The following example shows a study device constructed on the double diamond approach often found in design thinking with alternating phases of divergence and convergence which have been associated in this example with different methodologies: user interviews, focus groups, online survey and remote user tests.
+The following example shows a study process built on the double diamond logic, often found in design thinking.
+We see an alternation of divergence and convergence phases to which we have associated in this example different methodologies: user interviews, focus groups, online survey and remote user testing.